AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 ## Deployment

-PR and dev deployment is through [GitHub Actions](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/tree/master/.github/workflows).
+Automatic branch, PR and Dev deployment (from master branch) is through [GitHub Actions](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/tree/master/.github/workflows).

-UAT and Prod deployment is through [reactive-deployments](https://github.com/AdaptiveConsulting/reactive-deployments)
+Actions also make UAT and Prod builds available on Google Cloud - see [reactive-deployments](https://github.com/AdaptiveConsulting/reactive-deployments) for more details.